-A review of the available history for the site gives no indication that the land associated with this development is contaminated.
+A review of Council's records for the site give no indication that the land associated with this development is contaminated.
 There were no historic uses that would trigger further site investigations.

 The objectives outlined within SEPP55 are considered to be satisfied.